allenl7/privacy/README.md

 # FAQ

-## Is Apple good with Privacy and Security?
+## Is Apple good with privacy and security?
 No, I think a lot of people are deceived by their marketing.
 Apple is only good with privacy and security against 3rd party applications in a way that benefits themselves.
 They strongly enforce a closed ecosystem and act as gatekeepers.
 Their ["Standard data protection"](https://support.apple.com/en-us/HT202303) holds the encryption keys in their data centers so you have no sovereignty.
 Consider this list in [TOSDR](https://tosdr.org/en/service/158)